M&D's: Incidents and accidents

 In June 2009, six people were stranded on the park's Tornado roller coaster when high winds caused the safety systems to activate.

-On the 4th of July 2011, nine people, ranging in age from 9 to 49, had to be rescued from the Tsunami roller coaster, after a mechanical failure on the ride left them stranded 60ft (18.2m) above the ground for up to eight hours.
+On 4 July 2011, nine people, ranging in age from 9 to 49, had to be rescued from the Tsunami roller coaster.
+Due to a mechanical failure on the ride, the group was stranded 60 ft (18.2m) above the ground for a total of eight long hours.

 In 2013 there was an incident on the White Water Log Flume where a teenage girl's leg was trapped between a barrier and a splash back on the ride's structure, causing a serious injury.

 In August 2015, three people were injured when the White Water Log Flume slipped on its track, and later the same month a 58-year-old woman and three teenagers were forced to walk down from the top of the ride after it got stuck at the highest point.

-In March 2016, eight people had to be rescued from the Tornado roller coaster after it became stuck 20ft (6.09m) above the ground.
+In March 2016, eight people had to be rescued from the Tornado roller coaster after it became stuck 20 ft (6.09m) above the ground.

-On 26 June 2016, the roller coaster Tsunami derailed, injuring eight children and two adults.
+On 26 June 2016, the roller coaster Tsunami derailed, injuring eight children and two adults, which make a total of ten people.
 On the way down it hit the main structure and came to rest on the walkway.